 - How does the animation impact the overall story?

 Animation can be powerful, but if used in the wrong way, it can distract from your content’s purpose.
 This raises another issue we find many new designers running into: if you don’t look at the whole project as a holistic Experience, you may produce animations that don’t further your story.
 In order to develop successful interactive content, you need to consider your narrative, visual design, and animation/interaction effects from the start.

-A great example of animation done right is Genpact’s 5 ways to make your business AI-ready infographic.
+A great example of animation done right is Better Up's Mental Health Action Day landing page.
 In it, you’ll see how their animations work to serve the overall story and don’t detract from the Experience.

 Experiment with Animation to Find the Right Balance